PhD in Special Education with Emphasis in Early Childhood Special Education

 Applicants are required to meet two sets of minimum qualifications for admission: the requirements of the PhD in Special Education program and the minimum requirements of the Office of Graduate Studies.
 Because requirements vary, you must refer to a degree program's graduate admission page to learn about specific admission criteria, application deadlines, eligibility and application process.
 Before official admissions to the University of Missouri, your application materials will be reviewed by both the Office of Graduate Studies and the degree program to which you've applied.

 Admissions to Doctoral programs in Special Education will be based upon the following criteria:

-- Graduate grade point average above 3.5 and a preferred combined score of 297 or better on the Verbal Reasoning and Quantitative Reasoning sections and Analytical Writing score of 4.0 or better on the GRE taken on or after August 1, 2011.
-For GRE scores taken prior to August 1 2011, they should reflect a preferred combined score of 1000 or better on the Verbal Reasoning and Quantitative Reasoning sections.
+- Graduate grade point average above 3.5 and a preferred combined score of 297 or better on the Verbal Reasoning and Quantitative Reasoning sections and Analytical Writing score of 4.0 or better on the GRE taken within the last 5 years.

 - A minimum of three years full-time appropriate teaching or professional experience in pre K - 12 or other direct services with persons with disabilities.

 - A minimum of three letters of recommendation, which on the whole, clearly reflect professional success and predict academic success at the advanced graduate level.

 - Statement of purpose indicating clearly that the proposed doctorate is appropriate to the applicant's professional aspirations.

 - For students whose native language is not English, a score of 100 of better on the TOEFL or a grade band score of 7 or better on the IELTS taken within the past two years.
 Ideally, the TOEFL or IELTS will be taken 6-9 months prior to the term in which the student wishes to start their program.

 - An interview may be required by the admissions committee.